ShiningVenus/CozyCritters/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Allowing direct, literal communication without assuming rudeness
+* Being mindful of sensory and accessibility needs, such as providing content warnings or allowing camera-off participation
+* Asking for clarification when communication is unclear before assuming malicious intent

 Examples of unacceptable behavior include: